Top 5 Long-Term Career Paths for Mothers

 5. Clerical and Administrative Positions

 Desk and office jobs are usually great for moms because they aren’t very physically demanding and the hours are typically predicable.
 The consistency and straightforwardness of these jobs will simplify the process of getting into a daily routine, which is important when you’re trying to achieve a solid work-life balance as a mom.
+A great example of a position perfect for moms is Certificate II in Transport Security Protection.

 As an entry-level clerical worker, you’ll only be making around $30,000 per year, but once you climb the ranks and land your first administrative job, your salary will increase to around $60,000 per year.
 Plus, most of these jobs come with great employee benefits like generous insurance coverage and paid vacations that you can use to spend more time with the kids.